 Facilities Served: California State Prison, Solano; San Quentin State Prison

-Summary of Services: InsideOUT uses creative writing as a catalyst for personal transformation in numerous incarceration facilities in Southern California.
+Summary of Services: InsideOUT uses creative writing as a catalyst for personal transformation in numerous correctional facilities in Southern California.
 Professional creative writing experts will provide creative writing and literary arts programming.

 Facilities Served: California City Correctional Facility, California Correctional Institution, California State Prison, Corcoran; Chuckawalla Valley State Prison, Kern Valley State Prison, Ironwood State Prison, Richard J. Donovan Correctional Facility, Substance Abuse Treatment Facility and State Prison, Corcoran